Rutuja-Kelkar/Leverage_SaaS_Marktech/index.md

-## Leverage : SaaS B2B Intelligent marketing Automation tool
+## Leverage : SaaS B2B Intelligent Martech Automation tool

 You can use the [editor on GitHub](https://github.com/Rutuja-Kelkar/Leverage_SaaS_Marktech/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.